Hamas invites Elon Musk to Gaza to witness ‘massacres and destruction’

 As Palestinians take stock of the devastation wreaked by Israel’s military, Hamas says the world should do the same.

-Hamas has invited Elon Musk to witness in person the scope of the violence and devastation heaped upon the Gaza Strip by Israel.
+Hamas invited Elon Musk to the Gaza Strip to witness the scope of the devastation caused by Israel’s bombardment, but the tech billionaire said it was “dangerous there right now”.

-The invitation from senior Hamas official Osama Hamdan came on Tuesday.
-The previous day, the tech billionaire, who owns social media platform X, had visited a kibbutz targeted by Hamas gunmen during the October 7 attack and declared his commitment to do whatever was necessary to stop the spread of hatred.

 Keep readinglist of 4 items